 For ‘Channel’, if Google Click ID (gclid) is defined, DenGro will automatically set the Channel to Paid Search.

-If utm_medium if defined, DenGro will set the Channel according to Google Analytics’ categorisation of Mediums and Channels.
+If utm_medium is defined, DenGro will set the Channel according to Google Analytics’ categorisation of Mediums and Channels.

 Detailed attribution data is displayed on each lead's Profile.
 You’ll find the data at the bottom of the Timeline, on the 'Attribution Pod'.
-It can also be downloaded as a .CSV document from the Leads List page.
+It can also be downloaded as a .csv file from the Leads List page.